pyhamburg/talks/README.md

-# Python User Group Hamburg Talks Archive
+# Python User Group Hamburg Talks

 This repository is used to archive and schedule talks of the [Python User Group Hamburg](https://www.meetup.com/Python-User-Group-Hamburg/)